AbsoluteStratos/HKCloudServers/gcp/README.md

 #### Terraform AuthN

 Terraform will need to interact with GCP APIs, so we will need to have a valid account for it to use.
 For authentication, we will use our personal account since we are running terraform on our local machine.
-[Reference](https://cloud.google.com/docs/terraform/authentication)
+[Reference](https://cloud.google.com/docs/terraform/authentication), you only need to do this once.

 1. Install the [GCP CLI](https://cloud.google.com/sdk/docs/install#linux), test it is installed with `gcloud --help`
 2. Authenticate with `gcloud init`